echo2echo/hosts.deny/README.md

 The requirements to run this script are a Linux distribution with tcp wrapper, Perl installed & journalctl, a log monitoring app.

 This script uses the /etc/hosts.deny file to block IP addresses.
 An /etc/hosts.allow entry overrides /etc/hosts.deny and allows web traffic.
-IPs are harvested from journalctl log entries on Linux.
+IPs are harvested from journalctl log entries on Linux... deny.pl perl script is used to merge, purge & sort IP addresses to block.

 ### Before running these scripts make sure you put your home, work & any other needed public IP addresses in the /etc/hosts.allow file to allow you access to ssh and bypass hosts.deny on your server.
 It is very possible to get locked out of your server if your own IP addresses are not in the /etc/hosts.allow file.
 Mobile phone IPs can be blocked on one failed attempt to login if an /etc/hosts.allow entry is not posted.
 Only one failed password attempt is allowed